2027 Men's Rugby World Cup qualifying: Regional qualification process

 Following confirmation of the twelve automatically qualified teams from the 2023 Rugby World Cup, World Rugby confirmed the qualification format for the twelve remaining places in August 2024.
 Of the twelve spots available, ten are decided by regional tournaments, one by a cross-regional playoff and the last one via a final qualification tournament.

 Africa

 Rugby Africa was granted one place at the World Cup via qualification, which was awarded at the conclusion of the third round of the African qualification process; the 2025 Africa Cup, where the winners, Zimbabwe qualified for the World Cup for the first time in 36 years as Africa 1.
 The runner-up, Namibia (Africa 2), advanced to an Asia / Africa play-off match against Asia 2, the United Arab Emirates, to decide who progresses to the Final Qualification Tournament.
+Namibia failed to qualify from the Final Qualification Tournament after one win from their three matches.

 Asia

 For the first time since 2015, Asia Rugby was granted one place at the World Cup through the qualification process, meaning a new team from Asia was guaranteed a spot in the World Cup.
 The team was decided through a three-round phased process, with the winner of the third round; the 2025 Asia Rugby Championship, Hong Kong China, qualifying for the World Cup for the first time as Asia 1.
 The runner-up, the United Arab Emirates (Asia 2), advanced to an Asia / Africa play-off match against Africa 2 for a place in the Final Qualification Tournament, which they lost to Namibia.